KwokHing/Network-Analysis-on-MRT-Station/README.md

 This demo will provide

-- a breif introduction to web scraping using Rvest package
+- a brief introduction to web scraping using Rvest package
 - a brief introduction to the concept of graph and network analysis using R igraph package
 - a brief introduction on the metrics used to perform network analysis (such as degree, betweeness, closeness and eigenvector centrality)
 - investigation into which MRT station is an important node in the Singapore MRT network